gallantlab/realtimefmri/docs/source/pipelines.rst

 .. code-block:: yaml

   # arguments sent to all preprocessing steps (steps will ignore keywords that
-  # they do not use, so put anything that you want to reuse across many steps.
+  # they do not use, so put anything that you want to re-use across many steps.
-  # subject name and transform name are common)
+  # pycortex subject and transform names are used often)
   global_defaults:
     subject: S1
     xfm_name: 20150101S1_transform